SanjinKurelic/MeetingInfoDatabase/README.md

 ## Getting started

-If you are not interested in building this project yourself, you can use prebuilt NuPackage in **packed** direcotry.
+If you are not interested in building this project yourself, you can use prebuilt NuPackage in **"packed"** directory.

 ### Prerequisites